Article

 Get our ebook: The ultimate guide to personalizing buyer experiences

-How to assess if you need personalization for your ecommerce store
+How to assess if you need personalization for your eCommerce store

 The easiest way to tell whether your store is ripe for personalization is to simply take a look at your product catalog as it stands right now.
 The way you organize your products says a lot about how you perceive your customers to browse and buy.